Holzweiler Material Guide

 LEATHER

 Leather is a durable and flexible material created by tanning animal rawhides.
 It is hypoallergenic, long-lasting, resists dirt and stains, and is easy to clean with a cloth.
-Our collections’ leather products are made from by-products of the food industry.
+Our collections’ leather products are made from by-products of the food industry

 How to care for Leather:

 To clean a leather garment you can add dish soap in warm water.
 Then dip a soft cloth into it, wring it out, and wipe the garment.
 Use a second clean, damp cloth to wipe off the cleaning solution.
 Do not machine wash, hand wash, or lay the garment in water at any time.
-Keep away from constant sun to preserve color.
+Keep away from constant sun to preserve colour.
 Once a year or so, apply a leather conditioning cream to the entire outer surface.
 Conditioning your garment defends it from moisture, leaves it soft and flexible, and prevents cracking and splitting.
+Read more

 DOWN